KarinOldbring/bloomroom/README.md

 ![About Page](/static/site_images/about-page.png)

 On the About page the users can get more information about BloomRoom and why you should choose BloomRoom as your plant supplier.
-There is also contact information so that the user can easily can get in touch with BloomRoom.
+There is also contact information so that the user easily can get in touch with BloomRoom.
 On smaller screens the image is hidden for better UX.

 #### All Products

 ![Products Page](/static/site_images/plants-page.png)

-Clicking on the link for All Products in the nav-bar or the Shop Here link on the Home page will take you to the product view.
-Here you get an overview of all products, image, name and price.
+Clicking on the link for All Products in the nav-bar or the "Shop Here" link on the Home page will take you to the product view.
+Here you get an overview of all products, and their image, name and price.
 On this site you can choose to view a certain category by clicking on one of the category buttons on the top of the page.
-You can also sort the products by price, ascending and descending or by name.
+You can also sort the products by price, ascending and descending, or by name.

 #### Product Detail

 ![Product Detail](/static/site_images/product-detail-page.png)

 When clicking on either a product image or its name you are directed to the product detail view.
 From here you get all information regarding the plant and you can also choose to add it in your shopping bag.
 There is also a button to redirect you back to the All products page.
-If the user is a superuser, there are also options to edit and/or delete the product directly from here.
+If the user is a superuser, there are options to edit and/or delete the product directly from here.

 #### Manage Product